J. William Asher and Dorothy A. Asher Fund in the Social Sciences

 Sponsor Endorsement: Your faculty sponsor must send an endorsement to firstname.lastname@example.org before your application will be reviewed.
 The endorsement need not be a formal recommendation letter but should briefly express the faculty member’s assessment of the project’s feasibility and merit, the student’s ability to complete the project, and the relevance of the project to the student's academic program.

-Committee members for 2013-2014 are Anne Harris (Chair), Jeffrey Gropp, Brett O'Bannon, and Barbara Whitehead.
+Committee members for 2014-2015 are Jeffrey Gropp, Brett O'Bannon, and Barbara Whitehead.